mwchmiel/mwchmiel.github.io/cv.md

 ------
 <h2>Academic Presentations:</h2>
 ------
 **Chmielewski, M.W.** 2019 Metacommunity Structure of epiphytic bryophytes in fog-maintained patches of relict Valdivian forest in North-Central Chile.
+Annual Meeting of the Ecological Society of America.
+Louisville, KY.<br>

+**Chmielewski, M.W.** 2019 Metacommunity Structure of epiphytic bryophytes in fog-maintained patches of relict Valdivian forest in North-Central Chile.
 Annual Meeting of the Botanical Society of America.
 Tucson, AZ.<br>